 While volunteering in a human rights program in Saudi Arabia would surely be very meaningful and impactful, it isn’t particularly easy or feasible.
 Saudi Arabia only opened itself up to international tourists in 2019, before that there was no tourism industry (other than Muslim pilgrims taking part in Hajj or Umrah).

-Additionally, it can be very difficult for NGOs or other international organizations to access and provide meaningful help inside of Saudi Arabia.
+Additionally, it can be very difficult for NGOs or other international organizations to access and provide meaningful help inside Saudi Arabia.
 This also means it is usually very difficult to find an available human rights volunteer program for you to join.

 Taking A Human Rights Program In Jordan